Hanna Krall

-Hanna Krall (born 1935), is a Polish writer with a degree in journalism from the University of Warsaw, specializing among other subjects in the history of the Holocaust in occupied Poland.
+Hanna Krall (born 1935) is a Polish writer with a degree in journalism from the University of Warsaw, specializing among other subjects in the history of the Holocaust in occupied Poland.

 Personal life

 Krall is of Jewish origin, the daughter of Salomon Krall and Felicia Jadwiga née Reichold.
 She was born in Warsaw, Poland, but her date of birth is contested between 20 May 1935 and 20 May 1937.
-She was four years old, living in Lublin, when the World War II began with the Nazi German invasion of Poland.
+She was four (or two) years old, living in Lublin, when World War II began with the Nazi German invasion of Poland.
 Krall lost most of her close relatives in the Holocaust, including her mother and father, who were murdered in Majdanek.
 She survived deportations to death camps only because she was hidden from the Germans by the Polish rescuers.
-After the war, she stayed in her childhood home in Otwock until going to the University of Warsaw for her education from 1951-1955.
+After the war, she stayed in her childhood home in Otwock until going to the University of Warsaw for her education from 1951 to 1955.

 She is married to reporter Jerzy Szperkowicz and together have one daughter, Katarzyna.